-Like most other elliptical cross trainers, the Exerpeutic 6000 QF comes equipped with two sets of handlebars: one fixed and one mobile.
+Like most other elliptical cross trainers, the Exerpeutic 6000 QF comes equipped with two handlebars: one fixed and one mobile.
 The fixed handlebars attach directly to the front mast of the unit via two bolts.
 They are non-adjustable, and they integrate pulse sensors.

 6000 QF Elliptical path, stride, and step-up height